Kurzhalsgiraffe/GameFrameZero/README.md

 GPIO 18 Pin goes to the data pin of the LED Matrix.
 I soldered some PCB socket strips to the PCB, to plug the Raspberry Pi directly onto the PCB.

 The grid fits perfectly to my Shadow Box Frame.
-If yours doesnt fit, can adjust the inventor file.
+If yours does not fit, can adjust the inventor file.

 <img src="images/schematic.png" width = 600>